I’ve been accepted to attend Bible School for 2023/24. Is there more detailed info available for me?

 Do you have a Scholarship fund or Financial assistance?

-We are committed to assisting individuals with financing options, and are happy to offer a variety of payment plans to accommodate various needs.
-Please contact the Capernwray Harbour office for specific details on Bible School payment plans.
+We are committed to assisting individuals with financing options and are happy to offer a variety of payment plans to accommodate various needs.

 How much spending money should I budget for the year at Capernwray Harbour?